 Starting at Riccarton House, walk around towards Deans Cottage then follow the stone path past the information board and through the wooden gate to begin the trail.

-A profusion of climbers including native jasmine, pohuehue, bush lawyer and New Zealand passion vine gain their moisture from the ground and weave their away from the dense floor to the high canopy.
+A profusion of climbers including native jasmine, pohuehue, bush lawyer and New Zealand passion vine gain their moisture from the ground and weave their way from the dense floor to the high canopy.
 The passion vine and several other trees such as titoki and hinau are at their southern limit here.

-There are plenty of seats located along the track and birdsong echoes through the bush from both native and introduced birds such as the fantail (piwakawaka), silvereye (tauhou) and grey warbler (riroriro).
+There are plenty of seats located along the track and birdsong echoes through the bush from both native and introduced birds, such as the fantail (piwakawaka), silvereye (tauhou) and grey warbler (riroriro).
 Riccarton Bush is the main centre of Christchurch's small resident population of wood pigeons (kereru).

-Kids can earn a Kiwi Guardian medal here!
+Kids can earn a Kiwi Guardian(external link) medal here!